Personal Protective Equipment

 ASTM does not currently have a standard for testing chemotherapy gowns.
 [Feb 17 update: The latest gown draft was reviewed by the ASTM working committee and there was significant disagreement on a number of key points.
-More work is being done, with another review scheduled for March.]
+It is likely that a standard will be available by July or August 2021.]
 This makes choosing a gown even more difficult, as manufacturers can make claims without providing evidence, or without using the same testing criteria.

 Over the years, many types and styles of gowns have been sold as a chemotherapy gown.
 Some have had "thumb holes" without requisite elastic or knit cuffs.
 Others have had snaps down the front instead of being fully closed.
 Still others were "front only" gowns, leaving the posterior of the nurse completely exposed.

 Even more than gloves, gown materials and construction influence both protection and comfort.
 In a landmark 1999 publication, Harrison and Kloos published information on penetration of 6 gown materials, tested against 15 HDs.
 They found that composite gowns made with polypropylene coatings and polyethylene were superior.
 Unfortunately, virtually nothing has been published in the 20 years, leaving little or no independent reports of currently manufactured gowns.

 The ChemoPlus gown, (originally made by Sage Products and now marketed by Cardinal) was one of the top performing gowns in the Harrison & Kloos test, and is still available.
 To their credit, Cardinal posts the drug tests, and that information is available here.